 There are a few scenarios in which MacBook pro screen replacement may not be the best option:

-- If your computer is still under warranty, you may want to consider taking it in for repair instead of replacing the screen yourself.
-Apple offers free repairs for computers that are within their one-year limited warranty period.
+- If your Macbook is still under warranty, you may want to consider taking it in for repair instead of replacing the screen yourself.
+Apple offers free repairs for Macbooks that are within their one-year limited warranty period.

 You Can Buy Macbook Pro Screen From Amazon: